edu-python-course/giver-spec/index.rst

     3 members in it.
 -   There is no way to join the campaign if it has been run.
 -   Any user, except creator, can leave the campaign if it hasn't been run.
+-   The creator can remove non-running campaigns regardless of members list, creation time, or status.
+-   Admins can remove the campaigns with 3 or less members that has not been run for a specified time.
+-   Admins can remove draft campaigns that has not been published during a specified time.

 .. rubric:: Draft campaigns